How to Respond to a Negative Review

 Don’t get defensive

-• Being defensive isn’t going to help you make a positive impression on any future client that might be reading your response, so be sure to only write what you want potential clients to judge you on
+- Being defensive isn’t going to help you make a positive impression on any future client that might be reading your response, so be sure only to write what you want potential clients to judge you on.

 ”Get outside counsel from a trusted source who has your best interests at heart but will also shoot it to you straight.
-As an 8 on the enneagram, this girl was ON FIRE when I first read my bad review.
+As an eight on the enneagram, this girl was ON FIRE when I first read my bad review.
 My trusted source is Megan Gillikin from The Planner’s Vault.
-She helped me see where the review was correct, where it was incorrect, and the best way to respond to a heartbreaking situation for all parties involved.
+She helped me see where the review was correct, where it was incorrect and the best way to respond to a heartbreaking situation for all parties involved.
 She knew how much I cared about this past client and helped me ensure those compassionate feelings were apparent in my review while not sacrificing my business values.” – Kinsey Knight of Vista View Events

 Don’t be wordy